Do's and Don'ts: Security and authentication

 Cross-site scripting (XSS) and malicious behavior

-Tango may reject requests based on content or behavior that can be exploitative in nature.
-It includes requests containing insecure characters, or requests that are not consistent with OWASP guidelines.
+Tango may reject requests based on content or behavior that could be exploitative.
+It includes requests containing insecure characters or requests that are not consistent with OWASP guidelines.
 See A03:2021 – Injection for reference.

 Timeouts and Incremental Retry

 Network unpredictability, infrastructure, and supplier factors are occasional network errors and must be planned for.
-We recommend holding the connection open 15 seconds before terminating a call with no response.
+We recommend holding the connection open for 15 seconds before terminating a call if there is no response.

-We STRONGLY recommend that you utilize the idempotent "externalRefID" field to prevent the accidental duplication of orders.
+We STRONGLY recommend that you use the idempotent "externalRefID" field to prevent accidental order duplication.

-Additionally, best practice is to build an exponential backoff or similar retry algorithm in which the timeout value for retry increases after each unsuccessful attempt.
+Additionally, best practice is to implement an exponential backoff or similar retry algorithm, in which the retry timeout increases after each unsuccessful attempt.
 Please ensure that all retry attempts hold the connections open for 15 seconds before terminating the call.

 Recommended certificates

-For Tango API, we recommend Certificate Chain containing SSL/TLS and Certificate Authority (CA) for authentication:
+For Tango API, we recommend a Certificate Chain containing SSL/TLS and Certificate Authority (CA) for authentication:

-The communication with Tango API is handled over Transport Layer Security (SSL), a commonly-used protocol for managing secured message transmissions on the Internet.
-As a client of Tango API, make sure you have the Certificate Chain (an intermediate certificate) on you server.
-Not having the Certificate Chain disallows communication and can expose you to the potential man-in-the-middle attacks.
-To accomplish this purpose, we recommend you to add the Certificate Authority (CA) to your system’s trusted list.
-If that’s not possible, the alternative is to include the certificate in your application.
-Major CAs deliver a bundled file containing the complete Certificate Chain providing a single installation method for the certificate.
+Communication with the Tango API is handled via Transport Layer Security (TLS), a widely used protocol for secure message transmission over the Internet.
+As a Tango API client, make sure you have the Certificate Chain (an intermediate certificate) on your server.
+Not having the Certificate Chain prevents communication and exposes you to potential man-in-the-middle attacks.
+To accomplish this, we recommend adding the Certificate Authority (CA) to your system’s trusted list.
+If that’s not possible, you can include the certificate in your application.
+Major CAs deliver a bundled file containing the complete Certificate Chain, providing a single installation method for the certificate.

 Tango uses Amazon Web Services (AWS) to create our SSL certificates.
 You can get AWS’s root and intermediate certificates from AWS Docs: Server Authentication Certs.
 If you choose to reference the Certificate Chain from your application’s code, the details on how to do this are highly specific to the library being used to make the connection, but here are a few examples to demonstrate the idea: